The Council of Southern Africa Football Associations (COSAFA) was established by the Supreme Council of Sports in Africa – Zone 6.

 In 2008, it was decided to open an administrative office in Johannesburg, South Africa which is the hub of the region.

-The administration of COSAFA is currently led by its Chief Operations Officer, Sue Destombes.
+The administration of COSAFA is currently led by its General Secretary, Sue Destombes.

-The organisation has a number of competitions in the senior, Under-20 and Under-17 age-group, and has recently staged its first Beach Soccer tournament.
+The organisation has a number of competitions in the senior, Under-20 and Under-17 age-group, as well as a Beach Soccer tournament.

-The flagship even, the COSAFA Cup, was first staged in 1997 and was once described by FIFA president Sepp Blatter as the best regional football competition in the world.
+The flagship event, the COSAFA Castle Cup, was first staged in 1997 and was once described by FIFA as the best regional football competition in the world.